Samstiles/Crag-project/README.md

 Crag-Project-Frontend
 =====================

-The AngularJS front-end for CragProject
+The AngularJS front-end for CragProject.

+Crag Project (real name TBD) is an alternative to Mountain Project in single-page-application form -- aiming to address the dated look poor UX of Mountain Project.